killer6oose/get-uptime/README.md

 # Server Uptime Script

 This PowerShell script retrieves the uptime of a list of servers and outputs the results to a CSV file.
-The script reads a list of server hostnames from a file named `server.txt` and retrieves the uptime of each server using the `Get-Uptime` cmdlet.
-The output is then written to a CSV file named `output.csv`, which includes the hostname, hours since last reboot, and online status for each server.
+The script reads a list of server hostnames from a file named `server.txt` (that you must create) and retrieves the uptime of each server using the `Get-Uptime` cmdlet.
+The output is then written to a CSV file named `output.csv` (you must create this), which includes the hostname, hours since last reboot, and online status for each server.

 ## Prerequisites